Nanthan-s-Nair/Nanthan-s-Nair/README.md

 - 👋 Hi, I’m @Nanthan-s-Nair
-- 👀 I’m interested in coding in exotic languages
+- 👀 I’m interested in coding in exotic languages and ml model development
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Java,app dev
-- 💞️ I’m looking to collaborate with like minded coders
+- 💞️ I’m looking to collaborate with like-minded coders
 - 📫 How to reach me @ nanthansnair4@gamil.com

 <!---